 Most ESPs are used for retirement, but a few are intended specifically for medical expenses.

 401(k)s are the most common type of ESP, giving employees a way to build up a sizable nest egg for retirement.
 Many employers even offer 401(k) matches, where they’ll match your contributions up to a certain percentage.
-Employees who have access to a 401(k) can save up to $19,500 for 2021.
-Those ages 50 and older save up to $26,000.
+Employees who have access to a 401(k) can save up to $19,500 for 2021 and $20,500 for 2022.
+Those ages 50 and older can save an additional $6,500 per year.

 A 403(b) is a type of ESP only available to employees of tax-exempt organizations, such as nonprofits, churches, hospitals, public schools, and universities.
 Similar to a 401(k), it’s used for retirement savings and allows for an employer matching program.